wix/Detox/website/blog/detox-20-is-out.md

 We see numerous things to improve in Detox, but most of them boil down to the same thing – **scaling**.
 Surprisingly, "scaling" makes an excellent umbrella term for nearly every challenge we've been encountering lately:

-* _scaling up the users' count_ requires us to improve the onboarding and troubleshooting experience;
+* _scaling up the number of users_ requires us to improve the onboarding and troubleshooting experience;
-* _scaling up the projects' count_ forces us to centralize scattered configs into flexible organization presets;
+* _scaling up the number of projects_ forces us to centralize scattered configs into flexible organization presets;
-* _scaling up the tests' count_ prompts us to optimize the codebase and incline it towards cloud and remote execution.
+* _scaling up the number of tests_ prompts us to optimize the codebase and incline it towards cloud and remote execution.

 Our core team has been facing challenges of limited human resource constraints and growing scaling needs for a long time.
 In many ways, that has shaped a specific mindset within the team.
 We evaluate every discussed feature by asking a simple question: _will it save other people and us time to focus on more important things?_ Teaching a man to fish is better than giving fish, so our success at preventing support issues matters more than our success at solving them ourselves.